Workflows & Recipes

 tvlUsd, and the specific risk reasons rejected pools failed.

-With Hive connected, Claude executes this end-to-end -- fetching pools, auditing tokens in parallel, ranking results, and producing the table.
+With Hive connected, Claude executes this end-to-end: it fetches pools, audits tokens in parallel, ranks results, and produces the table.
 No integration code on your side.

 Tools used